 Parking Permit and Decal Regulations

 - It is the responsibility of the owner to ensure that the permit is legible at all times.
-On motorcycles, the decal must be displayed in plain view.
+On motorcycles/snowmobiles/trailers, the decal must be displayed in plain view in the location stated when the permit was purchased.
 Otherwise, the vehicle will be considered not registered.